Wainuiomata: Kōhanga reo

-The first kōhanga reo or language nest in New Zealand opened in Wainuiomata in April 1982 at Pukeatua Kōhanga Reo.
-It was a pilot programme in response to less than 5% of Māori schoolchildren speaking te reo Māori (the Māori language) fluently.
+The first kōhanga reo or language nest in New Zealand opened in Wainuiomata in April 1982 as Pukeatua Kōhanga Reo.
+It was started by Iritana Te Rangi Tāwhiwhirangi and Wainuiomata resident Jean Puketapu.
 Kōhanga reo is immersion early childhood education taught by fluent speakers.
+Pukeatua Kōhanga Reo was a pilot programme in response to less than 5% of Māori school children speaking te reo Māori (the Māori language) fluently.
 By 1994, not only had kura kaupapa (Māori-immersion primary and secondary schools) also been set up but there were there were 800 kōhanga reo nationwide.
-Iritana Te Rangi Tāwhiwhirangi and Wainuiomata resident Jean Puketapu started Pukeatua Kōhanga Reo together.
-The kōhanga reo model has been taken up by other communities around the world.
-By the 40th anniversary in 2022 Pukeatua Kōhanga Reo had moved to a bigger premises and was led by Kuini Garthwaite (Ngāti Porou).
+The kōhanga reo model has also been taken up by other communities around the world.
+In 2010, Pukeatua Kōhanga Reo moved to bigger premises on the former Wainuiomata Intermediate site and as of 2022 it was led by Kuini Garthwaite (Ngāti Porou).